-A hearing officer that meets the requirements described under the subheading Impartial hearing officer must conduct the due process hearing and make a decision.
+A hearing officer must conduct the due process hearing and make a decision.
 The hearing officer may:

-- Return your child with a disability to the placement from which your child was removed if the hearing officer determines that the removal was a violation of the requirements described under the heading Authority of School Personnel, or that your child's behavior was a manifestation of your child's disability; or - 2.
-Order a change of placement of your child with a disability to an appropriate interim alternative educational setting for not more than 45 school days if the hearing officer determines that maintaining the current placement of your child is substantially likely to result in injury to your child or to others.
+- Return your child with a disability to the placement from which your child was removed if the hearing officer determines that the removal was a violation of §300.530 or that the child's behavior was a manifestation of the child's disability; or - Order a change of placement of your child with a disability to an appropriate interim alternative educational setting for not more than 45 school days if the hearing officer determines that maintaining the current placement of your child is substantially likely to result in injury to your child or to others.